wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-nodejs-running-cassandra.md

 ##Single Region Deployment Process
 **Step 1: Create the Virtual Network**
-Log into the management portal and create a Virtual Network with the attributes show in the table.
-See [Configure a Cloud-Only Virtual Network in the Management Portal](/documentation/articles/virtual-networks-create-vnet) for detailed steps of the process.
+Log into the Azure Management Portal and create a Virtual Network with the attributes show in the table.
+See [Configure a Cloud-Only Virtual Network in the Azure Management Portal](/documentation/articles/virtual-networks-create-vnet) for detailed steps of the process.

 <table>
 <tr><th>VM Attribute Name</th><th>Value</th><th>Remarks</th></tr>